little-endian-0x01/TorScrapper/README.md

 ### Prerequisites

-You will need Python3 to run this project smoothly.
+* You will need Python3 to run this project smoothly.
 Go to your terminal and execute the following command or visit [Python3](https://www.python.org/download/releases/3.0/) website.

 ```
 [sudo] apt-get install python3 python3-dev
 ```

+* You can install Tor by going to their website - https://www.torproject.org/

-Furthermore install the requirements.txt using pip3 -
+* Furthermore install the requirements.txt using pip3 -

 ```
 [sudo] pip3 install -r requirements.txt